|

 1993-1999.
 THE BOOGIE BAND.

-Paul Sharman (bass, lead vocals), Spike Jones (guitar),
+Paul Sharman (bass, lead vocals) and Spike Jones (guitar)